Session 1: Discovery

 - Defer inventory checking to later

-:checkoutis public (on>):payment_successstays internal (on)
+:checkoutis public (uses(api)suffix):payment_successstays internal (on)

 Edge Cases Identified (to clarify, not solve yet)